estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce-real-time.md

 #### Create a read-only Salesforce user

 Creating a dedicated read-only Salesforce user is a simple way to specify which objects Flow will capture.
-This is useful if you have a large amount of data in your Salesforce organization.

 1. While signed in as an administrator, create a [new profile](https://help.salesforce.com/s/articleView?id=sf.users_profiles_cloning.htm&type=5) by cloning the standard [Minimum Access](https://help.salesforce.com/s/articleView?id=sf.standard_profiles.htm&type=5) profile.